NickSannito/shopping-2022/README.md

 - Once all of the items in the cart have been entered, type 'done' (the app should be able to handle any pattern of caps/lowercase letters)

-- Based on the inputed product identifiers, a receipt including the selected products, their prices, the product subtotal, taxes, and the total price will be generated.
+- Based on the imputed product identifiers, a receipt including the selected products, their prices, the product subtotal, taxes, and the total price will be generated.

 ## Configuring Tax Rate